frain-dev/convoy-website/content/blog/debugging-webhook-events-with-convoy-cli.md

 ### Conclusion

-The Client CLI is a great way to debug your webhook events in your local environment without the need for tools like ngrok.
-This reaffirms our commitment at convoy to making webhooks ridiculously easy to handle and troubleshoot.
-Give it a try and give us feedback in our [slack](https://join.slack.com/t/convoy-community/shared_invite/zt-xiuuoj0m-yPp~ylfYMCV9s038QL0IUQ) community.
+In this article, we launched our new client side CLI and showed you how to set it up to debug webhooks locally.
+Sounds good for your platform?
+Why not try it out for yourself and give us feedback on our[slack](https://www.notion.so/Debugging-your-webhooks-with-the-Convoy-CLI-b64ac0aa11934657bd0069c8470da5a8)community!